linebender/vello/doc/roadmap_2023.md

 Supporting images *well* is tricky, in large part because of limitations in GPU infrastructure.
 The number of images that may appear in a scene is not bounded, which is not a good fit for the basic descriptor binding model.
 Ideally a single shader (the fine rasterization stage) can sample from all the images in the scene directly, but that's not really possible in WebGPU 1.0.
 Perhaps a future extension will have version of this; in Vulkan it's descriptor indexing (and [buffer device address] and [descriptor buffer], as GPU approaches to this problem keep evolving, but it's less likely the latter will be standardized in WebGPU, as they're basically variants of raw pointers and thus extremely difficult to make safe).

 Until then, we'll do a workaround of having a single atlas image containing all the images in the scene.
-That's extremely annoying and takes memory, but the cost of copying is itself not expected to be that bad.
+That has nontrivial cost in memory allocation and bandwidth for texture copying, and the logic is tricky to write robustly, but the impact of copying on total rendering time is not expected to be that bad.
 And in the common case where an image is reused across multiple frames, it should in most cases be possible to avoid those copies.

 One tricky part is changes to the scene encoding.
 At the moment, it's more or less self-contained, but will need to be extended so that scene fragments can contain references to image resources (which will be a reference counted pointer to either the image bytes or to an external image reference, which might be rendered by some other WebGPU task).
 Additionally, there needs to be an additional pass between encoding and submission to the GPU, where references to these resources are replaced by uv quads in the texture atlas.
 Similar logic is needed to resolve cached glyphs, about which more below.